tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 - Two DoH servers, where one can act as an Obfuscation Proxy, and the other can act as an Obfuscation Target.
-- Public keys for encrypt DNS queries that are passed from a client through a proxy to a target.
+- Public keys for encrypting DNS queries that are passed from a client through a proxy to a target.
 - Client ability to generate one-time-use symmetric keys to encrypt DNS responses.

-One mechanism for discovering and privisioning the DoH URI Templates and public keys is a DNS resource record, DOHNS {{RRTYPE}}.
+The mechanism for discovering and provisioning the DoH URI Templates and public keys is a DNS resource record, DOHNS {{RRTYPE}}.

 # HTTP Exchange